-An increasing number of wholesalers and retailers are looking for businesses to have a third party safety certification, such as BRC, across the entire supply chain.
-The BRC Agents and Brokers standard has been developed for companies in the food and/or food packaging supply chain who provide the services of purchase, importation or distribution of products.
+The BRC Agents and Brokers standard has been developed for companies in the food and/or food packaging supply chain who handle the purchase, importation or distribution of products.

-This standard looks to ensure product safety, quality and legality for non-manufacturing businesses in the food and packaging industries.
+The procedures within this standard look to ensure product safety, quality and legality for non-manufacturing businesses in the food and packaging industries.
 Businesses with a BRC Agents and Brokers certification can demonstrate to new and existing customers that they have a robust product safety system in place to provide confidence in the quality and legality of their products.

 Is this standard appropriate for my business?

 Companies that trade between a manufacturer or broker and their customers, but do not own or take title to the goods.

 Companies that purchase or ‘take title to’ products for resale to manufacturers, other brokers or retailers of food service companies, but not directly to the consumer.

 Companies that facilitate the movement of products across national boundaries, satisfying legal and customs requirements.